 The species that could be most affected by this impact are listed in Table 5 (Section 5.4).
-The recommended mitigation measures are detailed in Table 8 in Section 7.7 below.
+The recommended mitigation measures are detailed in Table 7 in Section 7.7 below.

 7.2.
-Operational Phase: total or partial displacement of avifauna due to habitat transformation associated with the construction and operation of the EGI.
+Operational Phase: displacement of avifauna due to habitat transformation associated with the construction and operation of the EGI.